-Other important positions held by Ambassador Rajamony in his long diplomatic career of around 33 years include serving as Joint Secretary and head of Multilateral Institutions Division of the Department of Economic Affairs (DEA), Ministry of Finance, Government of India with responsibilities for formulating India’s policies towards the International Monetary Fund (IMF), the World Bank, the Asian Development Bank (ADB), the African Development Bank and the International Fund for Agricultural Development.
-In this capacity, he supervised external assistance to India of around $34 Billion (spread over 140 projects) from multilateral development banks.
-He was India’s Deputy to the International Development Association and member of India’s delegations to the Spring Meetings of the International Monetary and Financial Committee of the IMF and the Development Committee of the World Bank Group as well as the Annual General Meetings of the ADB.
+Rajamony held the office of Press Secretary to Indian President Pranab Mukherjee from 2012 to 2017.
+He was part of President Mukherjee’s team during interaction with visiting leaders such as Emperor Akihito of Japan, President Xi Jinping of China, President Vladimir Putin of Russia and President Barack Obama of USA.
+He was member of President Mukherjee’s delegation during State visits to 20 countries, including China, Russia, Israel, Bangladesh, and Vietnam.
+He also accompanied the President on more than 100 official tours within India.
+Rajamony served as Joint Secretary and head of Multilateral Institutions Division of the Department of Economic Affairs, Ministry of Finance, Government of India from 2010-2012.
+He was responsible for formulating India’s policies towards the International Monetary Fund, the World Bank, the Asian Development Bank, the African Development Bank, and the International Fund for Agricultural Development.
+In this capacity, he supervised external assistance to India of around $34 billion (spread over 140 projects).
+He was India’s Deputy to the International Development Association and member of India’s delegations to the Spring and Autumn Meetings of the International Monetary and Financial Committee of the IMF and the Development Committee of the World Bank Group as well as the Annual General Meetings of the ADB.

-Fluent in the Chinese language, which he studied at the University of Hong Kong, Ambassador Rajamony is also proficient in Tamil, Hindi, Malayalam and French.
-He has served as a diplomat in the Indian missions in Hong Kong, Beijing, Geneva and Washington, D.C.
-He worked as Chef de Cabinet to External Affairs Minister Yashwant Sinha from 2003-2005 and was also Asia Foundation Fellow at the Centre for Strategic and International Studies (CSIS) in Washington DC between 2001–2002.
-He authored a much-acclaimed monograph titled ‘The India-China-US Triangle: A Soft Balance of Power in the Making’ during his fellowship at the CSIS.
+Rajamony also served in the Indian missions in Hong Kong, Beijing, Geneva, and Washington, D.C.
+He worked as Chef de Cabinet to External Affairs Minister Yashwant Sinha from 2003 to 2005 and was Asia Foundation Fellow at the Centre for Strategic and International Studies in Washington DC between 2001 and 2002.
+He authored a monograph – ‘The India-China-US Triangle: A Soft Balance of Power in the Making’ during his fellowship at the CSIS.
+Fluent in Chinese, which he studied at the University of Hong Kong, Rajamony is proficient in Tamil, Hindi, Malayalam, and French.